-The University of Buckingham validates, monitors the undergraduate and postgraduate degree programmes offered by the SSST in Political Science and International Relations, Computer Science and Information Systems and Economics, offered by the SSST and awards successful SSST graduates with a British degree.
+The University of Buckingham validates, monitors the undergraduate and postgraduate degree programmes offered by the SSST in Political Science and International Relations, Computer Science, Information Systems, Game Design and Development and Economics, offered by the SSST and awards successful SSST graduates with a British degree.

 Two SSST departments - the Sarajevo Film Academy and the Sarajevo Medical School, have separate arrangements of cooperations with several international schools and medical institutions.

 "We are proud of our association with SSST and believe the relationship we have built is to our mutual benefit.
 We share similar goals and visions in offering high quality education to students from all over the world, while promoting research and innovation.
 The independence of our institutions allows us to be creative and ambitious.
 SSST students receive a degree from our University – they earn that degree by meeting all Buckingham’s academic standards and we are proud of their achievements.

 We share with SSST the joy of their success, particularly visible though their entry to many top graduate programmes at leading universities in the UK."

 Dr. Terence Kealey, former Vice-Chancellor, University of Buckingham